Skip to main content

 Table 3.
 Seniors, Severity of Decay Measured by Number of Permanent Teeth Affected

-Mean number of untreated decayed (DT), missing (MT), filled (FT), and decayed, missing or filled (DMFT) permanent teeth among senior adults aged 65 years and older with at least one DMFT, by selected characteristics: United States, National Health and Nutrition Examination Survey, 1999–2004 and 2011–2016.
+Mean number of untreated decayed (DT), missing (MT), filled (FT), decayed and filled (DFT), and decayed, missing, or filled (DMFT) permanent teeth among senior adults aged 65 years and older with at least one DMFT, by selected characteristics: United States, National Health and Nutrition Examination Survey, 1999–2004, 2011–2016, and 2017‒March 2020.

 Sex